 Why PLX Matters Now

 PLX matters now because the company has moved into a cleaner phase of its story.
-For years, Protalix was often viewed by the market as a technologically interesting but financially constrained biotech.
-It had an unusual manufacturing platform, a long history in enzyme replacement therapy, and a major Fabry disease candidate that eventually became Elfabrio.
-But the market also had reasons to hesitate: regulatory delays, competitive pressure, dependence on partners, uneven revenue timing, past dilution, and the classic small-cap problem of needing enough cash to keep advancing the pipeline without overburdening shareholders.
+For years, Protalix was often viewed as a technologically interesting but financially constrained biotech: unusual manufacturing platform, long enzyme-replacement history, a Fabry candidate that went through a difficult regulatory journey, and a stock that struggled to escape the small-cap penalty.
+The market had reasons to be cautious, including regulatory delays, dependence on partners, uneven revenue timing, dilution history, competition and the need to fund pipeline work without overburdening shareholders.

-The 2026 setup looks different.
-Elfabrio is already approved in the United States and Europe for Fabry disease, and the European approval of the every-four-weeks regimen gives the product a stronger convenience argument in a market where infusion burden matters.
-The $25 million Chiesi milestone gives PLX a visible non-dilutive cash injection and a profitable Q1 headline.
-The company reaffirmed 2026 revenue guidance of approximately $78 million to $83 million, including the Chiesi milestone, and management continues to present Protalix as a company with a profitable commercial partnership business and a focused pipeline.
+The 2026 setup is different.
+Elfabrio is already approved in the United States and Europe for adults with confirmed Fabry disease.
+The European approval of every-four-weeks dosing gives Chiesi a stronger convenience argument in eligible stable adult patients.
+The $25 million Chiesi milestone gave PLX a visible non-dilutive cash injection and a profitable Q1 headline.
+The company’s balance sheet is cleaner than many small-cap biotech peers, and management continues to describe the business as a commercial partnership platform with a focused pipeline.

 This creates a more mature debate.
-In a pre-commercial biotech, the main question is usually whether a clinical program will succeed.
-In PLX, the question is broader: can existing products produce enough recurring value to support the company, can Elfabrio grow in a competitive Fabry landscape, can Elelyso remain a stable contributor, can PRX-115 become more than a science project, and can ProCellEx produce additional product candidates or partnerships that make the platform itself valuable?
+In a pre-commercial biotech, the main question is usually whether one clinical program will succeed.
+In PLX, the question is broader.
+Can existing products generate enough recurring value to support the company?
+Can Elfabrio gain durable share in a competitive Fabry market?
+Can Elelyso remain a stable contributor despite partner-order timing?
+Can PRX-115 become a differentiated uricase therapy for uncontrolled gout?
+Can ProCellEx produce enough additional candidates or partnerships to deserve platform value rather than only product-by-product valuation?

 Bullish center of gravity

-Approved products, differentiated ProCellEx technology, Chiesi milestone economics, no outstanding debt or warrants, Q1 profitability, 2026 guidance and a Phase 2 gout asset that could open a larger market.
+Approved products, differentiated ProCellEx technology, Chiesi milestone economics, tiered royalty potential, no outstanding debt or warrants, Q1 profitability, 2026 guidance and a Phase 2 gout asset that could open a larger market.

 Bearish center of gravity